Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 XBUTIL Next
 ===========

-The next generation version of ``xbutil`` tool is in a preview mode for 2020.2 release.
+The next generation version of ``xbutil`` tool is in preview mode for 2020.2 release.
 This tool will be in production in future release replacing the current ``xbutil`` tool.
-This document describes various commands and its usage of this new version of the tool.
+This document describes various commands and usage of this new version of the tool.

 The xbutil command options are